Growing Zones: 4-8 outdoors(hardy down to -20℉) 4-8 outdoors

 Planting & Care

-Watering (in ground): Your McIntosh apple will benefit from a regular watering habit each week.
+2. Watering: Your McIntosh Apple will benefit from a regular watering each week.
 You may need to water more often in times of extreme heat or drought.
 The soil surrounding your tree should be moist, but never saturated.
-Light green leaves can be a sign of over watering, while drooping leaves can be a sign of both over or under watering.
+If you're not sure when to water, simply check the soil about 2 or 3 inches down - if it's dry here, it's time to water.

 |Amount of Order||Shipping Charge|